tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 if it solves an important enough problem, which is all still theoretically true but practical reality has something else to say:

-> The software ecosystem is so saturated with applications and competititors
-> that the likelihood that any one application is the only or best solution to
+_The software ecosystem is so saturated with competition that it is **exceptionally unlikely** that any one application is the best or only solution to any particular problem._
-> any particular problem is exceptionally low.

 Most applications aren't solving important or unique enough problems to get away with all that much.
-This is especially true in consumer software; less true in business software, but the gap between business and consumer software is closing each year.
-In this way, competition is doing exactly what a market enthusiast would
-expect: competition is driving down customer tolerance for poor quality and the length of time they are willing to tolerate it.
+This is especially true in consumer software; less true in business software, but the gap between business and consumer software is continually reducing.
+In this way, competition is doing exactly what a market enthusiast would expect: driving down customer tolerance for poor quality and the length of time they are willing to tolerate it.

 ### Quality and it's nuances